A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \subsection{Hypergraph path homology}

 The path homology for hypergraphs was introduced by Grigor'yan \etal~\cite{GrigoryanJimenezMuranov2019}.
-It builds upon path complexes and their homologies~\cite{GrigoryanLinMuranov2020}.
-Recall a \emph{sequence} in a finite nonempty set $X$ is a string of elements of $X$ in which repetitions are allowed and order matters. \begin{definition}[\cite{GrigoryanLinMuranov2020}] For any nonnegative integer $p$, an \emph{elementary $p$-path} over $X$ is a sequence of elements in $X$, $[x_0, \dots, x_p]$, where $x_0, \dots, x_p$ do not have to be distinct.
-Brackets are used in the notation for a $p$-path because the sequence will be playing the role of a simplex in a chain complex. \end{definition} Let $\Lambda_p = \Lambda_p(X, \Kspace)$ denote the free vector space consisting of all formal linear combinations of elementary $p$-paths over $X$ with coefficients in a field $\Kspace$.
-The elements of $\Lambda_p$ are called \emph{$p$-paths} on $X$.
-Define $\Lambda_{-1} := \Kspace$ and $\Lambda_{-2} := \{0\}$.
-For any $p$, we define a boundary operator $\bdr: \Lambda_{p} \to \Lambda_{p-1}$ that is a linear operator acting on elementary paths,
+It builds upon the notion of path complexes and their homologies~\cite{GrigoryanLinMuranov2020}.
+Here we reproduce the necessary definitions from both references to define hypergraph path homology.
+A \emph{sequence} on a finite nonempty set $X$ is a string of elements of $X$ in which repetitions are allowed and order matters.

+\begin{definition}[{\cite[page 566]{GrigoryanLinMuranov2020}}] For any nonnegative integer $p$, an \emph{elementary $p$-path} over $X$ is a sequence of elements in $X$, $[x_0, \dots, x_p]$, where $x_0, \dots, x_p$ do not have to be distinct.
+Brackets are used in the notation for a $p$-path because the sequence will be playing the role of a simplex in a chain complex. \end{definition}